Here’s How to Set Sales Goals (That Get Results)

 It’s important not to make goals too easy.
 Most humans are cursed with the “just enough” mentality.
 They won’t go too far beyond an easy goal.

-If a few reps repeatedly miss their goals, it’s time to identify the problem individually.
+If a few reps miss their goals, it’s time to identify the problem.
 Sit them down and have a talk.
 Try to pinpoint problem areas.
 And then provide the training they might need.

-We’ve already mentioned tiered goals.
+We’ve mentioned tiered goals.
 They can be a huge motivation booster.
-More people are financially motivated than they care to admit.
-Another obvious motivation booster is ensuring each employee has a clear and effective training plan to keep growing and developing.
+More people are motivated by money than they care to admit.
+Another motivation booster is ensuring each employee has a clear and effective training plan to keep the sales team motivated and developing.

 “Train people well enough so they can leave, treat them well enough so they don’t want to.”